groupserver/gs.profile.status.change/README.rst

 The email command [#command]_ ``Summary off`` is registered for the support-groups.
 It adds the user-identifier for the sender to the ``summary_skip`` table.

+Page
+====

+The page ``notification.html``, in the *profile* context, provides a toggle to turn the monthly status notification on or off.
+The name of the page is quite generic, with the idea that it will be possible to configure different notification settings.

 Resources
 =========